Coastal-style furnishings and several coats of white paint soften a storied home’s industrial bones

 Up in the third floor studio, the chalkboard wall was also painted white, along with the ceiling, window mouldings and floor, and Smith built a narrow desk, finished with the same pickling technique.
 The effect is incredible; even on rainy days, the uncluttered space is suffused with light – the perfect spot for Dyer’s art studio.
 It’s a space that never fails to inspire.

-Originally published in Issue 1, 2017 as Lofty Ideas.
+Originally published in Spring 2017 Issue as Lofty Ideas.